roguesupport/mercury/README.md

 ## Contributing

-Mercury is is need of testing and code contributions.
+Mercury is in need of testing and code contributions.
 Please feel free to file issues if you find any bugs.

 If any critical exploits are found in the cross-chain atomic swap implementation, we will gladly pay bounties if they are disclosed responsibly (there is bound to be some low-hanging fruit to find).
 [There will be a Crowdcurity link here shortly].